Book lovers react bitterly to no fiction Pulitzer

 Chairwoman of the Pulitzer fiction panel Susan Larson told National Public Radio that the jurors had read some 300 books and were “shocked ... angry ... and very disappointed” that the Pulitzer board couldn’t pick a winner.

-“I think we all would have been happy if any of books had been selected,” she said.
+“I think we all would have been happy if any of [the three] books had been selected,” she said.

 Other commentators and book sellers said readers would wrongly assume that it had been a weak year for fiction.